Teacher Licensure (5-8)

 |Two Additional Education Related courses||0-6|

-Application, interview, and passing scores on all parts of the MTELs are required for admission to Phase Three.
+Application, interview, and passing scores on all MTELs for this license are required for admission to the Student Teaching Practicum.

-Note: Field Placement I requires attendance at three sessions of preparation for the Communication and Literacy MTEL.
+Note: Field Placement I requires attendance at the Communication and Literacy MTEL Prep course.